Encoding argumentation frameworks with set attackers to propositional logic systems: Encoding higher-order set argumentation frameworks

 where $y_i=\|\neg(r_{S_i}^{\beta}\wedge\bigwedge_{b_{ij}\in S_i}b_{ij})\|=1-\|r_{S_i}^{\beta}\wedge\bigwedge_{b_{ij}\in S_i}b_{ij}\|$.
 By the formula \ref{n-t-norm} again, we have

-i.e.
+i.e.,

-Above equations are same as the equational system $Eq_L^S$.
-So $\|\quad\|$ is a model of $ec_{S}(SETAF)$ in the $PL_{[0, 1]}^L$ iff it is a model of the $SETAF$ under equational semantics $Eq_L^{S}$, i.e. we have proven this theorem. \end{pf} \begin{cor} The equational semantics $Eq_L^{HS}$ is a fuzzy normal encoding semantics and thus it is translatable. \end{cor}
+The equations above are the same as the equational system $Eq_L^{HS}$.
+So $\|\cdot\|$ is a model of $ec_{HS}(HSAF)$ in the $\mathcal{PL}_{[0, 1]}^L$ iff it is a model of the $HSAF$ under equational semantics $Eq_L^{HS}$, i.e., we have proven this theorem. \end{proof} \begin{cor} The $ec_{HS}$ is a translation of $\mathcal{HSAF}$ associated with $\mathcal{PL}_{[0,1]}^L$ under the equational semantics $Eq_L^{HS}$. \end{cor} \begin{cor} The equational semantics $Eq_L^{HS}$ is a fuzzy normal encoded semantics and thus it is translatable. \end{cor} We use a continued example to illustrate the equational semantics $Eq_L^{HS}$ and Theorem \ref{thm16}. \begin{exmp}[continued] According to Equation \ref{eq12}, the system of equations for the $HSAF$ is listed and simplified as